sf-wdi-14/notes/lectures/week-6/_1_monday/dusk/introduction-to-classes.md

 - define getters and setters
 - use attr_*
 - apply knowledge in exercise 2
-- understand class methods, class variables, and self
+- recognize & impliment class methods, class variables, and self
 - apply knowledge in exercise 3

 ### Object vs. Class